NLO and off-shell effects in top quark mass determinations: Measurement of the top quark mass based on pseudo-data

-In Fig.~\ref{fig:WWbb_vs_PS_NLO}, we replace the templates from the $\nlodec$ prediction by the ones from the $\nlops$ prediction.
-This allows us to judge the relative difference between these two theoretical descriptions, again assuming that nature is closest to the $\nlofull$ case.
-We observe an offset of $2.55\pm0.07\gev$, which is surprisingly large.
-Naively, one would expect that the two NWA-based descriptions, having in common a treatment for the inclusion of the leading radiation in the decay, lead to quite similar results.
+In Fig.~\ref{fig:WWbb_vs_PS_NLO}, we replace the $\nlodec$ calibration by the one from the $\nlops$ prediction.
+We observe an offset of $-0.09\pm0.07\gev$, which is surprisingly small compared to that given in Fig.~\ref{fig:NLO_WWbb_vs_NWA_decayNLO}.
+It is expected that the two NWA-based descriptions, both including the leading radiation in the decay, lead to quite similar results.
 However, the $\nlops$ simulation differs from the $\nlodec$ calculation in a number of points.
-While $\nlops$ falls short of describing the top quark decay beyond the soft limit owing to the absence of matrix-element corrections, the parton shower approach generates a very different, more complete QCD radiation pattern as a result of including resummation effects in the production as well as the decay of the top quarks.
-Consequently, the two stages cannot be factorised in exactly the same way as in the $\nlodec$ calculation.
-These differences explain why the offset in Fig.~\ref{fig:NLO_WWbb_vs_NWA_decayNLO} is quite different from the one in Fig.~\ref{fig:WWbb_vs_PS_NLO}.
-In fact, as can be seen from Figs.~\ref{fig:scalevar_mlb} as well as~\ref{fig:mlb_scalevar_nwa}, the emission pattern and resummation effects of the $\nlops$ case are relevant at lower $\mlb$ values and around the kinematic edge, and lead to a shape of the \mlb distribution which differs significantly from the fixed-order $\nlodec$ case.
+While $\nlops$ falls short of describing the top quark decay beyond the soft limit owing to the absence of decay matrix-element corrections, the parton shower approach generates a very different, more complete QCD radiation pattern as a result of including resummation effects in the production as well as the decay of the top quarks.
+This means that the two stages of $t\bar t$\/ production and decay are not factorised in exactly the same way as in the $\nlodec$ calculation.
+These differences explain why the offset in Fig.~\ref{fig:NLO_WWbb_vs_NWA_decayNLO} is different from the one in Fig.~\ref{fig:WWbb_vs_PS_NLO}.
+In fact, as can be seen from Figs.~\ref{fig:scalevar_mlb} as well as~\ref{fig:mlb_scalevar_nwa}, the emission pattern and resummation effects of the $\nlops$ case are relevant at lower $\mlb$ values and in particular around (and above) the kinematic edge, and lead to a shape of the \mlb distribution, which differs from the fixed-order $\nlodec$ case.
+Especially for the $\mlb\sim140\gev$ region, we notice that the agreement between $\nlops$ and $\nlofull$ is better than between $\nlops$ and $\nlodec$.
+This is an indication that in this region, resummation effects are more important than the inclusion of the radiative correction in the decay.
+The nearly vanishing mass offset shown in Fig.~\ref{fig:WWbb_vs_PS_NLO} occurs due to the fact that the shapes of $\nlops$ and $\nlofull$ do not differ significantly in most of the fit range, despite their different theoretical content.